-- Transportation costs are projected to increase by 6%. - New transportation contract will allow flexibility for the district to implement map routing software to improve efficiency and possible reduction of buses.
+Transportation costs are projected to increase by 6%.
+A new transportation contract will allow flexibility for the district to implement map routing software to improve efficiency as well as a potential reduction in the number of buses needed.

-• Continue to explore options to minimize increases to transportation costs.
+Administration will continue to explore options to minimize increases in transportation costs.